lexxmark/qt-async/README.md

     void requestStop();
 ```

-`TrackErrorsPolicy_t` parameter is used to customize reaction to inconsistent or incorrect situations:
+`TrackErrorsPolicy_t` parameter is used to customize reaction to inconsistent or incorrect situations.
+By default [AsyncTrackErrorsPolicyDefault](https://github.com/lexxmark/qt-async/blob/master/qt-async-lib/values/AsyncTrackErrorsPolicy.h#L39) class is used:
 ```C++
  struct AsyncTrackErrorsPolicy
 {